sashavol/Frozlunky/README.md

 This is the complete source code for Frozlunky as of its latest release.

-The documentation for the software is available at https://sashavol.com/frozlunky.
+Documentation is available at [https://sashavol.github.io/Frozlunky/](https://sashavol.github.io/Frozlunky/).